-The cafeteria provides meals Tuesday evening through Friday evening.
+The cafeteria provides meals Wednesday morning through Friday evening.
 There is no cafeteria service on Sabbath.
 Meal tickets are only available at the Information Booth.

 - In addition to scheduled meals, you will be able to purchase a selection of fast food items at the Snack Shack behind the display tent.
 Look for hotdogs, veggie burgers and more.
-Cash only at the Plaza Cafe!
+Cash only please.

 - If you are camping, or in a trailer or 5th wheel on the field, please do not plan to drive on and off the field during camp meeting.

 - Vehicles must be parked in a designated parking area.
 You may not park next to the cabins as it does not comply with fire safety and prohibits access for emergency services should the need arise.

 - Please honor the Sabbath by not moving in or out during Sabbath hours.